kasperjunge/copcon/README.md

 ## Note

-This tool is designed for macOS and Windows.
+This tool is designed for macOS and Windows. \
+**Update**: Now also available on Linux, if xclip (or similar package) is installed.
+Install using `$ sudo apt install xclip`

 ## Development